pbogre/pimp/README.md

 ## usage
 `pimp <original_file> <command> [options]`

-Various commands are planned for the future, but right now here are the instructions for the ones which have been implemented:
+Various commands are planned for the future, but right now here are the instructions for the ones which have been implemented

+---
 ### fill
 | argument | description | required |
 |----------|-------------|:--------:|